Palaestina Secunda: Christianity

 The conversion of Constantine set in motion events that restored Palestine as a major theater in the development of the Christian church, as it had not been since 70.
 Only a few Minim (probably including Jewish Christians) had lived in few Galilean towns such as Sepphoris and Capernaum.
 However, beginning in the 4th century the Byzantine government responded to Christian interest in the Holy Land by embarking on a massive program of patronage, especially church-building, that encouraged Christians to move to Palestine.
 Less successfully, imperial policy tried to encourage Jews to convert to Christianity by offering protection and rewards.
 Eventually, as a result of Christian settlement in the vicinities of Nazareth and Capernaum (where a synagogue and a church lie almost across the street from each other) and Tabgha, Galilee lost its Jewish majority.

 Roman cult and paganism

 Small minority of pagans - whether non-Christian Romans and Hellenists or Itureans had been populating the province during early Byzantine rule.

+Economy

+Modern scholars concur that Palaestina Secunda, and more specifically Galilee, produced and exported high quality olive oil in large numbers.
+Galilee was a long-standing oil producer for centuries, as already evidenced by Josephus in the first century CE.
+Rabbinic literature of the Byzantine era references Galilean olive oil as well as the olive oil made at Capernaum and Scythopolis.
+The Palestinian-Phoenician coast's general riches was mentioned in the Expositio Totius Mundi.